scelesticsiva/Neural-Networks-for-Image-Compression/GAN/README.md

 - Dcgan
 - Dcgan + L2 loss

-Parameters can be changed by utilizing FLAGS or class variables.
+Parametersand loss function options can be selected by utilizing FLAGS or class variables.